BDVickers/bvickers_site/content/authors/admin/_index.md

 - Visitors
 ---

-Brian Vickers wants to be a badass but isn't very good at it.
-But he's trying.
+Brian Vickers uses his expertise in decision making and statistics to help people understand and make use of data.